 Fallout 76’s New Survival PvP Mode Relaxes the Rules

 Survival Mode will be coming to the Fallout 76 beta sometime during March 2019, which will feature the same quests, events and story however, the current PvP rules will be more laid back.
-It introduces a new rule that marks all teammates or event groupmates automatically as hostile to each other by default.
+It introduces a new rule that marks all teammates or even groupmates automatically as hostile to each other by default.
 While in current standard play you need to invite players to PvP, Survival mode will not require invitations.
 This means players in this mode can attack each other and do normal damage from the first shot.
 There is also level scaling, meaning new characters have a chance to survive against higher level ones to help even the playing field.
 Current standard mode will become known as Adventure Mode, where the current rules for PvP invitation applies.

 The developer is also is planning to add a death mechanic which means in Survival mode players will be unable to choose to seek revenge respawn option that is currently in standard play.
 The options for the new mode will allow for players to respawn at either your camp or Vault 76.
 Reward changes have also been planned by Bethesda, double caps will be awarded for a kill, those who die may also have a chance to drop their aid or other items as well as junk.
 This is a change from the current standard play as killed players will only drop junk.

 You don’t have to play with your current characters for Survival mode either, you can create new ones if you wish.
 Both modes will carry progression over, meaning what you do in one mode will carry over to the other.
 The reason for being able to create a new character is explained by Bethesda on their blog post, it allows players to bring in a fresh new character so existing ones aren’t changed.
 This means you could have PvP builds for characters for Survival mode and other characters for Adventure.

 If you’d rather keep your existing characters as they are, we recommend starting a new one when you head into the more challenging Survival mode.